See how identity framing changes AI language.

 Workflow

-Define a scene and configure prompt variables.
+Define a narrative prompt and configure prompt variables.

 Launch model runs under identity conditions.